Skip to main contentSkip to main navigationSkip to footer content

 The Growing Demand for Educators: Why Choose The MSN Ed Program?

-In particular, RNs aiming to become nurse educators have higher chances of landing one of the best-paying and least stressful jobs in their careers.
-This is because the current nursing faculty shortage is one of the most critical issues the nursing profession continues to face.
+In particular, RNs who aim to become nurse educators have a higher chance of landing one of the best-paying and least stressful jobs in their careers.
+The current nursing faculty shortage is one of the most critical issues the nursing profession faces.

 If the nursing shortage in healthcare is a serious national problem due to the aging population and professionals retiring, academia suffers even more due to a nursing faculty shortage.